 Reporting your accident to your insurance company is just as important as notifying the authorities.
 Your insurance policy likely requires prompt reporting as a condition of coverage.

-You should inform your insurance provider "quickly" or "within a suitable timeframe" following an accident, as most policies mandate this.
-While this language is vague, it generally means you should report the accident within 24-72 hours.
+You should inform your insurance provider quickly following an accident, as most policies require this.
+While the language is often vague (using phrases like "promptly" or "within a reasonable time"), it generally means you should report the accident within 24 to 72 hours.
 Some policies specify exact deadlines, which could be as short as 24 hours or as long as 10 days.

 The duration may differ based on the specifics of your insurance coverage and policy terms.
 Check your policy or call your insurer to confirm their specific requirements.